KieranBest/Final-Year-Project/Documentation.md

     },
 ```

-The first number is the 'trebleChords' object that is used to access the chord values, the value of that object is another object that contains the note number as the key and an array as the value.
+The first number in the 'trebleChords' object is used to access specific chord values, the value of that object is another object that contains the note number as the key and an array as the value.
 Within the array the first number in the location on the staff the note will be displayed and the second value is the type of note, major or sharp.

 Levels 2 and 4 contain a boolean key named 'down' that depicts whether the flow of notes is going up or down the octave and is determined within the 'animatingNotes' class as seen below.